Two charged after greyhound carcasses found

 Staff from the Bundaberg council started clearing the remains on Thursday morning.

-Queensland Police Minister Jo-Ann Miller had promised a media contingent on Thursday there would be action over the gruesome find.
+Queensland Police Minister Jo-Ann Miller had promised a contingent on Thursday there would be action over the gruesome find.

 “What I believe has happened here has been the mass murder of 55 greyhounds outside of Bundaberg,” she said.